AnimalGenomicsETH/Reference_assembly_choice/Alignment/README.md

-# Alignment quality and depth of coverage
+# Alignment and mapping statistics

 ### Workflow